 It is the smoke that, well, smokes the meat and adds that incredible smoke flavor!
 So, a little goes a long way.

 The next factor to think about is what you’re smoking.

-If you’re smoking fish or small bits of chicken, then you would add a small number of wood chips at the start, then won’t have to add any more wood chips to the smoker simply because the meat cuts are so small, they cook quickly (before the initial wood chips have stopped smoking) and don’t require as much smoke.
+If you’re smoking fish or small bits of chicken, then you would add a few wood chips at the start, then won’t have to add any more wood chips to the smoker simply because the meat cuts are so small, they cook quickly (before the initial wood chips have stopped smoking) and don’t require as much smoke.

 Other meats, such as Lamb, take on smoke much easier than others and can be easily over smoked.
 So in this case, while you may cook a Lamb joint for 6 to 8 hours, you should only smoke it for the first hour so that it soaks up the most delicate of flavors and doesn’t end up overpowered and tasting like an old ashtray.

-Too much smoke can cause the meat to taste bitter, and sometimes it makes it impalatable.
+Too much smoke can cause the meat to taste bitter, and sometimes it makes it unpalatable.
 Sometimes, a little restraint is in order.